 This is a letter that DHMC sends you if DHMC makes an Adverse Benefit Determination for any part of your DHMC services.
-An Adverse Benefit Determination may include:
+An Adverse Benefit Determination is:

-- When DHMC denies or limits a type or level of service you ask for; - When DHMC reduces, suspends, or stops authorizing a service that you have been getting; - When DHMC denies full or partial payment or your services; - When DHMC does not give you a service in a timely manner; and/or - When DHMC does not resolve your appeal or grievance within the required timeframes.
+- When DHMC denies or limits a type or level of service you ask for; - When DHMC reduces, suspends, or stops authorizing a service that you have been getting; - When DHMC denies full or partial payment or your services; - When DHMC does not give you a service in a timely manner; - When DHMC does not resolve your appeal or grievance within the required timeframes; and/or - The denial of your request to dispute your cost for medical services.